learner-raghav/GoLang/Module2/Topic7.md

 5. The length of a string in Go can be calculates as len(string) and we can concatenate two strings using s as s := s1 + s2, this is same as presnet in various other languages like Python, Java etc.

+6. The package time gives us a datatype Time (to be used as value) and functionality for displaying and measuring date and time.
+The current time is ibtained by time.Now() and parts of time can be obtained by time.Day(), time.Minute() and so on.